roman01la/uix/docs/hooks.md

 ## Return value in effect hooks

-The _setup_ function that is passed into one of effect hooks requires the return value to be either a function (that will be called on _cleanup_) or `js/undefined`.
+The _setup_ function, that is passed into one of the effect hooks, requires the return value to be either a function (that will be called on _cleanup_) or `js/undefined`.
 Otherwise React will throw an error saying that it got something else.

 ```clojure
 (react/useEffect